 Eat at Haeundae Market – Haeundae Beach restaurants

-The second option is the covered food trucks set in the small park behind the beach area as you walk towards the Westin Chosun Hotel.
+The second option is the covered food trucks in the small park behind the beach area as you walk towards the Westin Chosun Hotel.

 Take part in a cooking class at Haeundae Beach